addff/2310-ITT440/10% Individual Assignment/NUR FARIZAH BINTI AIZAM 2023190255/README.md

 Overall, SciPy is a powerful tool for scientists, engineers, and researchers who need to perform a wide range of numerical and scientific computations using Python.
 It complements other libraries like NumPy and Matplotlib, providing a comprehensive ecosystem for scientific computing in Python.

+## LIBRARY : SYMPY

+WHAT IS SYMPY ?

+SymPy is an open-source Python library for symbolic mathematics.
+It aims to provide a comprehensive set of tools for performing algebraic operations symbolically rather than numerically.
+This means that SymPy can manipulate mathematical expressions with variables, constants, and functions in a way that retains the symbolic form of the equations.

+### SYMPY FEATURE :

+Symbolic Expressions: SymPy allows you to define symbols (variables) and perform operations on them symbolically.
+For example, you can define x as a symbol and manipulate expressions like x**2 + 2*x + 1 without numerical approximation.

+Algebraic Manipulations: It can perform a wide range of algebraic operations, including simplification, expansion, factorization, and solving equations.

+Calculus: SymPy supports symbolic differentiation and integration, allowing you to compute derivatives, definite and indefinite integrals, limits, and more.

+Linear Algebra: It provides functionality for performing operations related to matrices and linear algebra, including matrix multiplication, determinants, eigenvalues, and solving systems of linear equations.

+Differential Equations: SymPy can solve a variety of ordinary and partial differential equations symbolically.

+Trigonometry and Special Functions: It includes functions for working with trigonometric expressions, as well as a wide range of special mathematical functions.

+Solvers: SymPy can solve a wide array of mathematical problems, including algebraic equations, differential equations, inequalities, and more.

+Plotting: It offers basic plotting capabilities to visualize mathematical expressions and functions.

+Geometric Algebra: SymPy includes modules for working with geometric objects and performing geometric operations.

+Combining with NumPy and SciPy: While SymPy is primarily focused on symbolic mathematics, it can be used in conjunction with NumPy and SciPy for both symbolic and numerical computations.

+SymPy is widely used in scientific and engineering applications where symbolic mathematics is required.
+It is particularly valuable in fields like mathematics, physics, engineering, and computer science for tasks that involve complex algebraic manipulations and symbolic reasoning.